justinjstark/Delivered/README.md

 In this example, there will be at most five concurrent deliveries.
 All deliveries to the same host will be limited to three concurrent deliveries.
 All deliveries to `reallyslowserver.com` will be limited to one concurrent delivery.

-Grouping to null excludes the endpoint from being throttled by this group.
+Grouping to null excludes the endpoint from being throttled by the group.
 In the previous example, a delivery to a host other than `reallyslowserver.com` will be limited to five concurrent deliveries and three to the same host, however, the delivery will be unaffected by the third limitation because it is grouped to null.